Photo of the Day – Whale Oil Beef Hooked | Whaleoil Media

 During this same time period, CIA spies targeted against the Soviet Union began disappearing at an alarming rate.
 The CIA realized it had a problem.
 In 1986, the Agency launched an investigation into the cause of the disappearances.

-Ames began thinking about the KGB in the 70s in New York, where he knew some Soviets and even had lunch with the chief Pravda representative.
+Ames had began thinking about the KGB in the 70s in New York, where he knew some Soviets and even had lunch with the chief Pravda representative.
 Ames says he learned a lot from him, even though he was not teaching him directly.
 At one point, he thought I know what’s better.
 I know what’s damaging and I know what’s not damaging, and I know what the Soviet Union is really all about, and I know what’s best for foreign policy and national security. . . .
 And I’m going to act on that.”

 His motives were simple, money.
 All the other ideas were enablers, but Ames, like many other people, needed money.
 And in his thinking, he didn’t affect the security of his country and the safety of the people.